 Apartment and Living Area Cleaning

 We’ll help your mom or dad maintain a clean living environment so they can better focus on easing the progression of their dementia.
-Our staff will routinely monitor your family member’s apartment for cleanliness and make the bed each morning to help prevent injuries and falling.
-In addition, our team will provide services to your loved one such as performing the laundry, emptying the trash, and vacuuming.
+The staff at our dementia care assisted living facility will routinely monitor your family member’s apartment for clutter, cleanliness, and make the bed each morning to help prevent injuries and falling.
+In addition, our team will provide all-inclusive services to your loved one such as performing the laundry, emptying the trash, and vacuuming.

 In addition, each member in our community receives weekly and as needed housekeeping and flat linen services.
 We are dedicated to improving the quality of life for your family member by providing a safe environment with innovative dementia care options.
 The apartments in our community feature intuitive and simplified layouts to help decrease confusion and accidents.

 Terra Vista takes a lot of food precautions in light of our community’s health conditions and allergies.
 We offer personalized food plans for every member’s well-being.
 We offer liberalized diets for our residents who are diabetic that include decreased sugar and sugar-free sweeteners, as well as no-added salt in our house-prepared meals.
 In fact, there is no salt added to any of the meals our chefs create to aid your family member in their pursuit of a healthy lifestyle.

 We are fully prepared to do our best to accommodate the progression of your loved one’s Alzheimer’s or dementia by modifying food and beverage options for your family member.
 Diet adjustments may be implemented by physicians, caregivers, or a licensed dietician on our team.
 Families may also bring in special menu items for their family member.
 Sufficient liquid intake is encouraged by the staff members at our dementia care home as part of our hydration program.
 Our living room features hydration stations in every corner to ensure your loved one is consuming a sufficient amount of water.